If you already have a Golden Retriever puppy, keeping an eye on its milestones is an excellent way of ensuring that his growth is on track.

-By now, your puppy should be settling in since they are highly adaptable.
+By now, your two-month-old Golden Retriever puppy should be settling in since they are highly adaptable.

-If you want her to be friendly to all, socialization at this age is also essential.
-This will help her grow familiar with strange sights, smells, and sounds.
+If you want him to be friendly to all, socialization at this age is also essential.
+This will help him grow familiar with strange sights, smells, and sounds.

-For the diet, stick to feeding her four small meals a day with the same amount mentioned for 7-week Goldens.
+For the diet, stick to feeding him four small meals a day with the same amount mentioned for 7-week Goldens.

 12-weeks-old (3-month-old) Golden Retriever

 Get ready for the second round of vaccinations.
 After the vaccines, keep your Golden pup away from other pets for at least two weeks.

 This allows them to have full immunity, especially against the fatal parvovirus.